Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 Letting go and learning to live without someone you love and care about can be one of the hardest things you’ll ever do.
 But, with time and gentle self-reflection, you can get past your feelings of hurt and disappointment.
 You can move on with your life, even if it means finding a way to do so without a dear friend at your side.

-Why did your friendship end?
-There are many reason that a friendship may come to an end.
+There are many reasons that a friendship may come to an end.
 And not all of them have to do with having a big "falling out."
 You may be feeling sad about your friend moving away.
 Or, perhaps you were the one who moved away.
 You may be feeling sad because you and your friend no longer share the same hobbies, interests, and activities.
 Changes in your life, or your friend's life, may mean that you have less time to see each other.
 When one friend gets married or starts a family, sometimes priorities change and the friendship can’t thrive the way it once did.

 Whatever the reason your friendship came to an end, here are some ways to cope with your loss.

-After a friendship ends, find a way to be your own best friend for awhile.
 Loving yourself after a let-down is a critical part of recovering from the pain of a relationship ending.
 You may be feeling down on yourself for letting the friendship end.
 But that self-hate won’t get you anywhere.
 In fact, it will make finding new friends and companions even harder.
 When you put yourself down, you draw negative attention to yourself.
 Try to find positive, life-affirming solo activities that make you feel good about yourself again.
 Set some personal goals that you want to reach and then make a plan to achieve each of those new goals.
 But, make sure that the goals you set are for you and you alone.
-Don’t set a self-improvement goal just to get back at your friend or make her jealous. (i.e.; "I will lose weight so that I can look more fabulous than her!”).
+Don’t set a self-improvement goal just to get back at your friend or make her jealous (i.e.; "I will lose weight so that I can look more fabulous than her!”).
 Goals set just to spite someone else won’t help you move past the pain of the relationship ending.

-Give yourself and the other person time and space to heal after your friendship ends.
-One of the most important things to do when you’re letting go of someone you care about, whether it’s your best friend, a close office buddy, or a favorite study pal from school, is to give yourself, and the other person, space to cope with the grief of a lost friendship.
+One of the most important things to do when you’re letting go of someone you care about, whether it’s your best friend, a close office buddy, or a favorite study pal from school, is to give yourself—as well as the other person—time and space to cope with the grief of a lost friendship.
 You both will need time and space to figure out how to live independently and find new interests and activities.

 — Mahatma Gandhi

-With time, you will recover from the pain of losing your friend.
-It may be hard to reach out to others for awhile; it may be hard to let yourself trust another person; it may be difficult to let your guard down and let new people into your life.
+It may be hard to reach out to others for a while; it may be hard to let yourself trust another person; it may be difficult to let your guard down and let new people into your life.
 But if you want to move on after a friendship comes to an end, you must find new ways to reach out to others.